CharlottaG/KnitCo/README.md

 Knit & Co is an online yarn store dedicated to promoting and preserving Nordic knitting traditions by offering high-quality yarn from Nordic producers.
 Our mission is to ensure that the art of Nordic knitting and the knowledge of producing yarn from Nordic fibers are kept alive for future generations.
 We carefully select our suppliers based on fair trade principles and sustainability, providing only natural fiber yarns.
 This means our customers can focus on finding the perfect yarn for their projects without worrying about unsustainable or low-quality synthetic fibers.
 Knit & Co offers a secure shopping experience with Stripe payment methods and....

 # Go to Market Plan
+Knit & Co. operates a B2C e-commerce business model with the goal of becoming the premier online destination for premium Nordic knitting yarns, patterns, and accessories, while cultivating a dedicated community of knitting enthusiasts.

+## Product Offering:
+- Natural fiber yarns (wool, cotton, alpaca) from sustainable Nordic producers.
+- Essential knitting tools and accessories.
+- Exclusive patterns and kits (future).

 ## High-level Goals and Objectives
 - **Promote Nordic Knitting Traditions**: Educate and inspire customers about Nordic knitting techniques and patterns.